 He was 26, she was just 15.
 Together, they were a match made in hell.

 The two began a life of crime together, committing armed robberies as they traveled across the South.
+They slept in their car and the occasional motel room, mostly living on the run and stealing to support themselves, forging checks along the way.
+At sixteen, Judith Ann Neelley became pregnant with twins.
+This didn't slow down the crime-committing couple though, who continued their robberies well into Judith's pregnancy.
 A botched robbery at a Georgia mall briefly put the pair behind bars.
-While incarcerated, Judith, who was pregnant, gave birth to twins.
-Upon their release, Alvin and Judith reunited—and their criminal actions took a turn for the sinister.
+While incarcerated, Judith gave birth to twins.
+Upon their release, Alvin Neelley and Judith Ann Neelley reunited—and their criminal actions took a turn for the depraved.

 On October 9, 1982, Judith Neelley was arrested.
 Alvin was apprehended a few days later.
 Though both were sent to prison, Judith Neelley was presented as the mastermind behind the killings.
 Alvin avoided the death penalty by pleading guilty to murder and aggravated assault.
 Judith was not so lucky.
 She was convicted of the murder of Lisa Millican and sentenced to death in 1983.
 The conviction made Judith the youngest woman to be sentenced to death in the United States.

 After a lengthy appeals process, Judith Neelley's sentence was commuted to life in prison.
 She continues to spend her life in jail.
 Alvin lived out the rest of his days behind bars, dying in November of 2005.